codnect/logy/README.md

 The syslog log handler is disabled by default.
 It send all log messages to a syslog server (by default, the syslog server runs on the same host as the application)

-## Colorize Logs

-If your terminal supports ANSI, the color output will be used to aid readability.
-You can set `logy.console.color` to `true`.

 ## Logging Format

 By default, Logy uses a pattern-based logging format.